 ********************* LIST OF COMPLETED PAGES ***********************

 This is an experimental project, a hypertext book-in-progress meant to reflect my never-ending quest to understand myself and other people.
-The project is based on the idea that, because human thinking is nonlinear, it can be best captured in the nonsequential form.
+It is based on the idea that, because human thinking is nonlinear, it can be best captured in the nonsequential form.

-How does it work?
 As it goes with hypertext books, you can click the links on this and any other page to see where they will lead you.
-Most links will take you to different parts of this book, but some will serve to connect the project to other texts in the World Wide Web.
-For more details, read about the content and form of this project.
+Most links will take you to different parts of this book, but some will serve to connect the project to other texts on the World Wide Web.

 If you want to chat with me about any of this, feel free to reach out at email@example.com.